 The directors of the Corporation are elected at each annual general meeting and hold office until the next annual general meeting or until their successors are duly elected or appointed, unless their office is earlier vacated in accordance with the Business Corporations Act (British Columbia).
-The following are the Corporation's seven current directors.
-The Board proposes to nominate each of its current directors for election as a director of the Corporation.
+The Board proposes to nominate each of the following five incumbent directors and one director nominee for election as a director of the Corporation.

-Name, Position, Residence and Age Principal Occupation, Business or Employment Director Since John M. Clark, Director Toronto, Ontario, Canada Age - 65 (1, 3) Chartered Professional Accountant; Chartered Accountant, and President of Investment and Technical Management Corp. since February 1999; director of Russel Metals Inc. since May 2012, Zephyr Minerals Ltd. since September 2010.
-Former director of Alberta Clipper Energy Inc. from 2004 to 2009, APIC Petroleum Corporation, Crown Point Energy Inc. from 2010 to 2015, Polaris Geothermal Inc. from 2004 to 2009, and Ram Power Corp. from 2004 to 2009.
-May 18, 2001 Frederick H. Earnest, Director, President and Chief Executive Officer Parker, Colorado, USA Age - 59 (4) Chief Executive Officer of the Corporation since January 2012; President of the Corporation since August 2007; Former director of Midas Gold Corp. from April 2011 to April 2014; Former Chief Operating Officer of the Corporation from August 2007 to January 2012.
-November 6, 2007 W. Durand Eppler, Director Denver, Colorado, USA Age - 67 (3, 4) Businessperson; Managing Director of Capstone Headwaters, LLC; Chair, director and Interim Chief Executive Officer of Plata Latina Minerals Corporation and director of Golden Minerals Company; Partner of Sierra Partners from August 2004 to June 2016.
-Former director of Frontier Mining Limited from November 2010 to March 2015 and Augusta Resource Corporation from June 2007 to August 2014.
-October 13, 2004

-Deborah J. Friedman, Director Denver, Colorado, USA Age - 68 (1, 2) Senior of Counsel, Davis Graham & Stubbs LLP; Partner, Davis Graham & Stubbs LLP from August 2000 to December 2016 and of counsel from May 1999 to August 2000; Senior Vice President, General Counsel and Corporate Secretary of Apex Silver Mines Corporation and its successor Golden Minerals Company from July 2007 to December 2015.
-March 13, 2019 C. Thomas Ogryzlo, Director San Jose, Costa Rica Age - 81 (2,4) Businessperson; Semi-retired; Part-time Interim CEO, Chair and director of Camrova Resources Inc., Chair, Golden Sun Resources and Director of Franco Nevada Barbados, Inc. Former director of Polaris Infrastructure Inc. from 2016 to 2019 and former director of Aura Minerals from 2008 to 2016.
-May 1, 1995 Michael B. Richings, Directo and Non-Executive Chair Port Ludlow, Washington, USA Age - 76 (2, 4) r Non-Executive Chair of the Corporation since January 2012; Former Executive Chair and Chief Executive Officer of the Corporation from November 2007 to January 2012; former President and CEO of the Corporation from May 2004 to November 2007; former President and Chief Executive Officer of the Corporation from June 1995 to September 2000; former director of Guyana Goldfields Inc. from December 2013 to May 2019 and former director of Midas Gold Corp. from April 2011 to May 2015.
-May 1, 1995 Tracy A. Stevenson, Director Sandy, Utah, USA Age - 70 (1, 3) Accountant; Businessperson; Former director of Uranium Resources Inc. from December 2013 to July 2017; former director of Quaterra Resources from July 2007 to May 2014, including Non-Executive Chair from February 2008 to August 2013; former director of Ivanhoe Mines Ltd. from May 2010 to April 2012; and founding member of Bedrock Resources, LLC since 2010.
+Name, Position, Residence and Age Principal Occupation, Business or Employment Director Since John M. Clark, Director Toronto, Ontario, Canada Age - 68 (1, 2, 3) Chartered Professional Accountant; Chartered Accountant; President of Investment and Technical Management Corp. since February 1999; director of Russel Metals Inc. since May 2012 and director of Zephyr Minerals Ltd. since September 2010.
+Former director of Alberta Clipper Energy Inc. from 2004 to 2009, Polaris Geothermal Inc. from 2004 to 2009, and APIC Petroleum Corporation and Crown Point Energy Inc. from 2010 to 2015.
+May 18, 2001 Frederick H. Earnest, Director, President and Chief Executive Officer Parker, Colorado, USA Age - 62 (4) Chief Executive Officer of the Corporation since January 2012; President of the Corporation since August 2007.
+Former director of Midas Gold Corp. from April 2011 to April 2014 and former Chief Operating Officer of the Corporation from August 2007 to January 2012.
+November 6, 2007 Deborah J. Friedman, Director Denver, Colorado, USA Age - 71 (1, 2, 4) Director of Golden Minerals Company since December 2021; Senior of Counsel, Davis Graham & Stubbs LLP from January 2017 to July 2023; Partner, Davis Graham & Stubbs LLP from August 2000 to December 2016 and of counsel from May 1999 to August 2000; and Senior Vice President, General Counsel and Corporate Secretary of Apex Silver Mines Corporation and its successor Golden Minerals Company from July 2007 to December 2015.
+March 13, 2019 Patrick F. Keenan, Director Castle Rock, Colorado USA Age - 56 Retired mining executive; Executive Vice President and Chief Financial Officer of PolyMet Mining Corp. from 2017 to 2023; Senior Vice President Finance and Treasurer of Newmont Mining Corporation from 2015 to 2017; and served in various senior management and leadership roles of Rio Tinto from 1994 to 2015, including Chief Financial Officer of Rio Tinto Energy (Australia) from 2013 to 2015, Rio Tinto Kennecott from 2009 to 2013, and Rio Tinto Diamonds (UK) from 2007 to 2008.
+Director Nominee Tracy A. Stevenson, Director and Non-Executive Chair Sandy, Utah, USA Age - 73 (1, 2,3) Non-Executive Director of the Corporation since 2007 and Non-Executive Chair since April 2023; Accountant; Businessman; former director of Uranium Resources Inc. from December 2013 to July 2017; former director of Quaterra Resources from July 2007 to May 2014, including Non-Executive Chair from February 2008 to August 2013; former director of Ivanhoe Mines Ltd. from May 2010 to April 2012; and founding member of Bedrock Resources, LLC since 2010.
 November 6, 2007